fpicetti/occamypy/README.md

 defined within the vector, operator and problem classes.
 Additionally, it allows to restart an optimization method from an intermetdiate result written as serialized objects on permanent computer memory.
+We have a number of linear and nonlinear solver, along with some stepper algorithms.
 See the [`solver`](./occamypy/solver) subpackage for details and implementations.

 ### Features at a glance